platformsh/template-builder/templates/drupal8-multisite/files/README.md

 </a>
 </p>

-This template builds Drupal 8 in a multisite configuration using the [Drupal Composer project](https://github.com/drupal-composer/drupal-project) for better flexibility.
+This template builds Drupal 8 in a multisite configuration using the "Drupal Recommended" Composer project.
 It also includes configuration to use Redis for caching, although that must be enabled post-install per-site.

 Drupal is a flexible and extensible PHP-based CMS framework capable of hosting multiple sites on a single code base.